pingcap/tidb/docs/design/2024-07-12-support-vector-index.md

 | VEC\_NEGATIVE\_INNER\_PRODUCT（名字待定） VEC\_NEGATIVE\_INNER\_PRODUCT (name to be determined) |  | v |  |
 | VEC\_COSINE\_DISTANCE | v |  |  |

+* Incompatibility with other features(This operation is not supported in the first phase of this design, but it can be considered for support in the future).
+    * Setting invisible properties is not supported
     * Dropping a column with a vector index is not supported, and creating multiple indexes together is not supported.
+Also, modifying column types with vector indexes is not supported (lossy changes).
         * Workaround, split it into multiple operations: for example, we can first drop all vector indexes on the column, and then drop the column.
-    * This operation is not supported in the first phase of this design, but it can be considered for support in the future.

 ##### **Meta Information**